 ¼ Bushel per week, which is approximately 1/2 brown paper grocery bag per week and serves 1 to 2 people per week. $15.00 per week for 18 week season = $270.00

 Supplemental Cut Flower share is $12.00 per week for a 9 week season = $110

 Section 5.
 Communicating with Us

-The best way to communicate with us is via email with Dominica Pechan at email@example.com. or via Facebook page.
+The best way to communicate with us is via email with Ray Ramsey, email@example.com or via our CSA member Facebook page.
 We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
 Please contact us with any news of the following: changes to your postal or email address, problems with the drop-site, or dissatisfaction with your share.

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list.
-Please read your email and from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to our farm events.